Signiant/PaperWatch/README.md

 ### Manual Subscription
 To manually subscribe a function, navigate to the CloudWatch console and follow these steps:
 1. Locate the log group for the function you wish to subscribe, selecting it by checking the box on the left
-2. Open the _Actions_ dropdown and choose _Stream to AWS Lambda_
+2. Open the _Actions_ dropdown and choose _Subscription filters_ -> _Create lambda subscription filter_
-3. From the Lambda Function dropdown, select the consumer function (LambdaLogConsumer or APIGatewayLogConsumer by default), and click next
+3. From the Lambda Function dropdown, select the consumer function (LambdaLogConsumer or APIGatewayLogConsumer by default)
 4. From the Log Format dropdown, select _Other_ and click next
+5. For the _Subscription filter name_ enter Papertrail
-4. Click _Start Streaming_
+6. Click _Start Streaming_

 PaperWatch will now begin forwarding the functions logs to Papertrail